Where: Subiaco Arts Centre

 Set and Costume Designer: Matthew McVeigh

-An exciting new work using the power of hip hop to explore a pressing issue within our communities, featuring new music from Aussie hip hop legends Downsyde, Layla, Moana Mayatrix and Trooth.
+It’s an exciting new work using the power of hip hop to explore a pressing issue within our communities, featuring new music from Aussie hip hop legends Downsyde, Layla and Moana Mayatrix.

-With the flow of jazz, the soul of blues, the energy of electro and the power of funk, Ice Land: A Hip H’Opera uses the language of hip hop to tackle a tough issue currently affecting our society – the plague of methamphetamine use.
+With the flow of jazz, the soul of blues and the energy of electro, Ice Land: A Hip h’Opera uses the language of hip hop to tackle a tough issue currently affecting our society – the plague of methamphetamine use.

 We rely on you, our community, for our future creative and cultural programs.
 Your donations, encouragement and friendship provide vital support for the ongoing development of our artists and our work.
 Help us share Aboriginal stories as a Koordah or donor today!